paddlebus/chroot-distro/README.md

 Execute a shell within the given distribution.
 Example:
 ```
-proot-distro login debian
+chroot-distro login debian
 ```

 Execute a shell as specified user in the given distribution:
 ```
-proot-distro login --user admin debian
+chroot-distro login --user admin debian
 ```

 You can run a custom command as well:
 ```
-proot-distro login debian -- /usr/local/bin/mycommand --sample-option1
+chroot-distro login debian -- /usr/local/bin/mycommand --sample-option1
 ```

-Argument `--` acts as terminator of `proot-distro login` options processing.
+Argument `--` acts as terminator of `Chroot-distro login` options processing.
-All arguments behind it would not be treated as options of PRoot Distro.
+All arguments behind it would not be treated as options of Chroot Distro.

 Login command supports these behavior modifying options:
 * `--user <username>`